chenfeiyude/leetcode_exercise/33_Search in_Rotated_Sorted_Array.md

             else if (l == r)
                 return -1;
             else if (nums[l] <= nums[m]) {
-                if(target < nums[m] && target >= nums[l])
+                // left part is sorted, then check if target is in left if(target < nums[m] && target >= nums[l])
                     return findResult(l, m - 1, nums, target);
                 else
                     return findResult(m+1, r, nums, target);
             }
             else {
-                if(target > nums[m] && target <= nums[r])
+                // right part is sorted, then check if target is in right if(target > nums[m] && target <= nums[r])
                     return findResult(m+1, r, nums, target);
                 else